dotanuki-labs/blockked/README.md

 This project leverages on

+- 100% powered by AndroidX (no Jetfier!)
 - RxJava2 for end-to-end reactive programming
 - Kodein for Dependency Injection
 - Kotlinx.Serialization for automatic JSON handling
 - OkHttp3 + Retrofit for networking over HTTP
-- D8/R8 for desugaring / shrinking
+- D8/R8 for desugaring / shrinking / optmizing
 - Some custom libraries made by myself for testing
 - Fancy DSLs
 - Several tricks